 The pending closure of the Diablo Canyon poses significant challenges to our county, as more than 1,200 high-paying jobs will be lost as the plant is shuttered in 2024-2025.
 The loss to our local economy and the loss of tax revenue to our schools and county will be significant.

 In 2018, a bi-partisan effort led to the passage of SB 1090, which brought SLO County governments and school districts $75 million to keep our essential services running.
 In addition, the county and its seven cities received $10 million for economic development activities.
 These funds will allow us to craft a constructive transition – in addition to our strong agricultural and tourist sectors, we see new businesses emerging in a resilient private sector – specialized manufacturing, clean energy and advanced ag technology hold great promise for innovation and job creation.

 We approach this challenge in a strong position to keep our economy thriving, leveraging the resources of Cal Poly, a world class university, new opportunities in space science, offshore wind power and energy storage projects — and the entrepreneurial skill of current and future residents who see a bright future ahead.

 Even with these many accomplishments, as I look ahead, there’s much still to be done:

-- We must keep the Board’s focus on rational, fact- and science-based decision making, especially as it relates to water policy, spending priorities and what’s supposed to be the politically impartial administration of our local elections.
+- We must keep the board’s focus on rational, fact- and science-based decision making, especially as it relates to water policy, spending priorities and what’s supposed to be the politically impartial administration of our local elections.

 - The Board of Supervisors must continue to: